Old Brooklyn: Education

-Old Brooklyn is a part of the Cleveland Metropolitan School District.
-Schools in the neighborhood include: Charles A. Mooney School, William C. Bryant Elementary, Benjamin Franklin Elementary, William Rainey Harper, James Ford Rhodes High, Facing History New Tech, Cleveland Preparatory Academy, Constellation Schools: Old Brooklyn Community Elementary and Middle, Mary Queen of Peace, Luther Memorial, Saint Mary Byzantine, and St. Leo’s schools.
+Old Brooklyn is served by the Cleveland Metropolitan School District.
+Public schools in the neighborhood include: Charles A. Mooney School, William C. Bryant Elementary, Benjamin Franklin Elementary, William Rainey Harper Elementary, James Ford Rhodes High, Facing History New Tech (which shares a campus with Mooney).

+Notable charter schools in the neighborhood include: Cleveland Preparatory Academy, and Constellation Schools: Old Brooklyn Community Elementary and Middle.

+The Catholic Diocese of Cleveland runs Mary Queen of Peace Elementary School, St. Mary’s Byzantine Catholic School, and St. Leo the Great School.
+Luther Memorial School is a Lutheran school also active in the neighborhood.

 Natives of Old Brooklyn

 The neighborhood's secondary students generally attend James Ford Rhodes High School, whose graduates include 1944 Heisman Trophy winner Les Horvath, anti-establishment poet D. A. Levy, and television star Drew Carey.The Drew Carey Shows "Warsaw Tavern" was patterned after a bar near the Memphis-Fulton intersection, which hosts one of the highest concentrations of bars and restaurants in Greater Cleveland.

 Demographics

 Old Brooklyn encompasses all of Cleveland's Ward 13, and the southwestern portion of Ward 12.

 Recent and future developments

 The Treadway Creek Greenway Restoration project, completed in 2008, restored and preserved 21 acre of riparian corridor and open space along Treadway Creek.
 The project included the construction of a multi-purpose trail connecting Harmody Park to the Ohio and Erie Canal National Heritage Corridor's Towpath Trail.
 Other plans include a connector linking the Towpath Trail with the Cleveland Metroparks Zoo, as well as transit service and streetscape improvements.

 In 2020, the Cleveland Metroparks approved development of a 26-acre park space named Brighton Park, with a connection to the trails from the Towpath to the Zoo, atop the former Henninger Landfill site.